IBM/simulai/README.rst

 An extensible Python package with data-driven pipelines for physics-informed machine learning.

+**Call for contributions:**
+If you have developed and/or published new architectures using PyTorch and intend to make them opensource, consider include them as part of SimulAI, which works as an unified repository for scientific machine learning models, continuously tested and maintained.
+SimulAI was already packaged under a friendly license (Apache) and it can be used to more easily share state of the art models whithin the scientific community.

 .. image:: assets/simulai_diagram_2.svg

 The SimulAI toolkit provides easy access to state-of-the-art models and algorithms for physics-informed machine learning.
 Currently, it includes the following methods described in the literature: